 The University also provides information about the support available for family members of international students.

-Bringing your family to live with you in the UK (Dependant visa)
+Bringing your family to live with you in the UK (Dependent visa)

-If you are a full-time Student / Tier 4 visa holder, you can have family with you in the UK as a dependant if:
+If you are a full-time Student visa holder, you can have family with you in the UK as a dependent if:

 - you are government sponsored and your course is longer than six months

 - you are studying a postgraduate course of nine months or longer

 You must already have your Student visa, or you and your dependents must apply at the same time and in the same country.

 You are not allowed to bring your family members with you if you are on a part-time Student visa.

 For Student dependent visa applications, you must provide a current passport or other valid travel document.